gvwilson/buildtogether.tech/src/errors/index.md

 file isn't a [%g csv "CSV" %] file makes it clear that the program only works with files of that type, but since we don't actually check the content of the file, this message could confuse someone who has comma-separated values saved in a `.txt` file.
-An even [%i "error message!writing helpful" %]better message[%/i%] would therefore be:
+An even better message[%i "error message!writing helpful" %] would therefore be:

 [%inc helpful_error_msg.txt %]